 Office of Alcohol and other Drug Abuse

 The American Medical Association (AMA) first passed a resolution supporting alcohol abstinence even before National Prohibition began in 1920.
-It continues to support it to this day.
+It continues to support temperance to this day.

-Moderate drinking causes better health and longer life than either abstaining or abusing alcohol.
+Moderate drinking causes better health and longer life.
+That’s compared to either abstaining or abusing alcohol.
 Yet the AMA remains a temperance group.
 This may be because so many doctors see the results of alcohol abuse.
 But the vast majority of people drink in moderation that benefits their health.

 For whatever reason, the AMA promotes a temperance agenda.
 It describes its Office of Alcohol and Other Drug Abuse this way.
 It’s “a national program office of the Robert Wood Johnson Foundation.”
 The temperance RWJF formed the AMA’s office with an initial $5 million grant.
 It’s also poured many millions of dollars more into funding it.

 For more about the Office of Alcohol and Other Drugs and other AMA temperance activities, visit American Medical Association: Abstinence Motivated Agenda